-- Paper and art materials - Epidemic Threats Information Sheets from the previous lesson one per group of four or five
+- Paper and arts materials - Epidemic Threats Information Sheets from the previous lesson one per group of four or five

-Step 1: As a class, ask students to discuss their previous lesson (Activity 13) on epidemics.
-Give out the Epidemic Threats Information Sheets of the last lesson and encourage students to use these as needed.
+Step 1: As a class ask students to discuss their learning from the previous lesson (Activity 13) on epidemics.
+Give out the Epidemic Threats Information Sheets from the previous lesson and encourage students to use these as needed.
 Ask students to brainstorm measures that can help prevent the spread of vector-borne diseases and write these up on the board or flip chart.
 (10 minutes)

 Step 2: Have students divide into groups of four or five.
 These could be different groups to those formed in the previous lesson so that group members bring together their learning about the three epidemic threats.
-Explain that each group is to develop a concrete action/advocacy project that could help prevent dengue, zika and/or chikungunya at school or in the community.
-On the board or flip chart paper, write up the Action Plan Headings from Box 11 below.
-Have students use these headings to guide their writing out their project plan.
+Explain that each group is to come up with a concrete action/advocacy project which could help prevent dengue, zika and/or chikungunya at school or in the community.
+Write up the Action Plan Headings from Box 11 below, onto the board or flip chart paper.
+Have students use these headings to guide their work in writing out their project plan.
 (20 minutes)

-• Box 11: Action Plan Headings
+Box 11: Action Plan Headings